deneb-viz/deneb-viz.github.io/docs/interactivity/index.md

 Provided that there are no such mutations, a Vega or Vega-Lite datum will contain the following additional fields for reconciliation purposes.
 These field values represent the row of your dataset as a whole:

-- `__identity__` - this is the raw identity and true row context.

-  - For those familiar with Power BI visuals development, it is a [`SelectionId`](https://docs.microsoft.com/en-us/power-bi/developer/visuals/selection-api), which can be passed to Power BI's Selection Manager for [delegation](#signaling-back-to-power-bi).
-  - This is a complex JavaScript object and therefore not something we can use in Vega directly.
-Complex objects are not comparable in the same way, say, text values are, so this should not be used for anything in your spec.

-- `__key__` - this is a representation of the `__identity__` object that can be used inside a spec, as it has been suitably processed.
 - `__row__` - this is the (zero-based) index of the visual dataset's corresponding entry.
+The presence of this field indicates that the datum can be reconciled back to the original dataset, and therefore Power BI can resolve the row context for interactivity events.
 - `__selected__` - whether this particular row context is selected for [cross-filtering](interactivity-selection).

 These may become visible to you when [inspecting a datum using tooltips](interactivity-tooltips#debugging-with-tooltips) or similar, but they aren't currently supported for use outside of anything Deneb does for you.